 Reason 3 of 5: Your Dog Is Suffering From Kennel Cough

-One of the most common causes of a dog coughing after drinking water could be an infection.
+An infection could be one of the most common causes of a dog coughing after drinking water.
 It happens in the bronchial tree or trachea.
 This is known as canine tracheobronchitis.

 This is the most contagious disease among pet dogs.
 Dogs can readily get it from one another, as well as from surfaces and materials.

-When it comes to symptoms, kennel cough has many of the same ones as tracheal collapse.
-The most notable of which is a cough that sounds like one honking goose.
+Regarding symptoms, kennel cough has many of the same ones as tracheal collapse.
+The most notable is a cough that sounds like one honking goose.

-If you have many dogs, you should separate any dog infected with kennel cough right away.
-The ill dog should get its own drinking stations.
+You should immediately separate any dog infected with kennel cough if you have many dogs.
+The ill dog should get its drinking stations.

 You must take every possible step to keep the pets from being infected.
 Provide a bottle of water to keep the dog hydrated at all times.

 In terms of treatment, antibiotics can be used to control kennel cough.
+In severe cases, your veterinarian may prescribe azithromycin.
 It prevents subsequent infections while also alleviating symptoms.
-In serious cases, your veterinarian may prescribe azithromycin.

-In moderate cases, the signs are able to be overcome without medicine.
-If you see that your pet still has a healthy appetite and isn’t acting strangely, medication is required.
+In moderate cases, the signs can be overcome without medicine.
+Medication is required if your pet still has a healthy appetite and isn’t acting strangely.

 Reason 4 of 5: Hypoplastic Trachea Is Affecting Your Dog

-Canine cough after drinking water can indicate a serious medical issue, especially in small puppies.
+Canine cough after drinking water can indicate a severe medical issue, especially in small puppies.
 The hypoplastic trachea is a type of genetic defect.

 Hypoplastic trachea could be minor, with no discernible influence on the trachea’s diameter.
-Symptoms appear in puppies with the illness between the ages of five and six months.
+Symptoms appear in puppies with illness between five and six months.

 Hypoplastic trachea does not have a specific treatment.
+It’s a wise idea to assist your dog in maintaining a healthy weight.
 Excess weight might cause respiratory problems.
-It’s a wise idea to assist your dog in maintaining a healthy weight.
-In case of this, you must ensure if your dog can eat pumpkin.
-As it helps dogs to gain weight.
+In case of this, you must ensure that your dog can eat pumpkin as it helps dogs to gain weight.

 Reason 5 of 5: Gagging Is All Your Dog Is Doing

-If your dog is coughing after drinking water, it’s possible that the canine’s cough reflexes have been triggered.
-Dogs who become agitated easily would gulp down their meal as if it were their final.
+If your dog is coughing after drinking water, the canine’s cough reflexes may have been triggered.
+Dogs who become agitated quickly would gulp down their meal as if it were their final.

 Coughs are common due to the quickness with which this food enters the internal system.
-To lessen the possibilities of this happening, wait until your pet has calmed down before offering food.
+To lessen this possibility, wait until your pet has calmed down before offering food.